Ingibjorg/Ingibjorg.github.io/README.md

 #### **Software Developer Trainee** | [Opensoft Systems Ltd](http://www.opensoftsystems.co.uk/)
 Jun 2014 - Aug 2014 | Knaresborough, United Kingdom
-- Developed a SAP communication protocol for an automobile parts manufacturer.
+- Developed a SAP communication protocol for an automobile parts manufacturer, a reporting software and a website for internal use at Opensoft.
-- Developed a reporting software and a website for internal use at Opensoft.
-Skills that I acquired: C#, .NET, MVC, SCADA.
+- Skills acquired: C#, .NET, MVC, SCADA.

 Education
 ======